itszaki01/nest-js-ecommerce-stores-provider/README.md

 - Nest Js
 - Fastify Adapter
 - Mongo Db
-- Clustering base on the number Of CPU's (performance)
+- Clustering based on the number Of CPU's (performance)

 ### Nest Js Used Technics:
 - Guards